Workshop: Transitioning to a Sustainable, Circular Economy for Plastics

 Worldwide attention on plastic pollution is leading to a changing regulatory environment for plastics.
 Recent governance includes the United Nations Plastic Pollution Treaty negotiations, introduction to recycled content requirements and the concept of Extended Producer Responsibility (EPR) in different locations, and the Environmental Protection Agency’s (EPA) National Recycling Strategy.
 Recent advances in recycling processes from sorting to innovative recycling technologies are being launched at pilot and commercial scales.
 In the wake of China's National Sword policy in 2018, most export of recycled plastics from the U.S. stopped.
 Shifting U.S. markets for recycled plastics are creating a demand for technology advances.
 Additionally, many companies have announced climate goals which include targets related to recycled content, plastic sustainability, and greenhouse gas emissions, which are driving changes in this dynamic landscape.

 These societal and technological changes will impact material selection, product design, and end-of-life for plastics.
-The huge variety of potential feedstocks, plastics, applications, and end-of-life pathways (different recycling technologies, composting, biodegradation, landfilling) makes the transition from a linear economy to a circular economy for plastics particularly challenging.
+The huge variety of potential feedstocks, plastics, applications, and end-of-life pathways (different recycling technologies, composting, biodegradation, landfilling) makes reuse and recycling for plastics particularly challenging.

 The focus of this workshop was to understand which metrics are being used to inform decisions related to plastic sustainability and circularity, as well as what technological gaps exist along the supply chain that would facilitate a more rapid transition from a linear plastic economy.
-These insights were used to identify opportunities where investments in research and development can most rapidly and substantially lead to decarbonization.
+These insights were used to identify opportunities where funding in research and development can most rapidly reduce emissions and build energy security.

 Workshop Goals/Objectives: